tryolabs/norfair/README.md

 ### AlphaPose

+Sometimes detection models are deeply coupled to their code base, and extracting them for using in your own video loop is very hard.
+This is very common in repositories based on research papers, which are usually meant to execute a one-off evaluation job for getting the metrics for their associated paper. [ Delete I think ]

-For an example of a model which is very deeply coupled to its code base we have AlphaPose.
-With Norfair you can try how your own custom tracker works on AlphaPose by just writing this git diff (taken with regards to this [commit](https://github.com/MVIG-SJTU/AlphaPose/commit/ded84d450faf56227680f0527ff7e24ab7268754)) into AlphaPose itself and therefore avoiding the difficulty of decoupling the model from the code base, and use their `video_demo.py` script.
+An example of a model which is very deeply coupled to its code base is AlphaPose.
+With Norfair you can try out your own custom tracker on the very accurate poses produced by AlphaPose by just applying this git diff (with regards to this [commit](https://github.com/MVIG-SJTU/AlphaPose/commit/ded84d450faf56227680f0527ff7e24ab7268754)) into AlphaPose itself, and therefore avoiding the difficult job of decoupling the model from the code base.
+Just apply this diff and use their `video_demo.py` script on your video.

 ```diff
 diff --git a/dataloader.py b/dataloader.py